-Individuals who reside in an EU member country or an EU candidate country will not be enrolled or admitted unless they are a U.S. citizen or are affiliated with the U.S. Military.
+Individuals who reside in certain countries will not be enrolled or admitted unless they are a U.S. citizen or are affiliated with the U.S. Military.

 All academic records from international colleges and countries outside the United States are evaluated by the evaluation service provided by University of Phoenix.
 The evaluation services follow standards approved by the National Council on the Evaluation of Foreign Credentials.

 If the academic records are in another language, a certified English translation is required.
 We accept translations from: